 Addiction is a family disease, it affects everybody involved.
-It’s isolating for both the addict and the family.
+It’s isolating for both the addict and their loved ones.
 While the addicted is preoccupied with thoughts of using and obtaining drugs, family members feel pressure to cover up unhealthy situations.
-They isolate from friends and family because they are filled with guilt and shame.
+They isolate themselves from friends and family because they are filled with guilt and shame.
 They feel powerless and often blame themselves.

 Families of drug addicts live in an almost constant state of fear and dread.
-They are terrified of the phone ringing because it might be the call about their child being found dead of an overdose.
-They become desperate to save them.
-Unhealthy attempts to enable, rescue or protect the addict can cause existing rifts to deepen even further.
+They are terrified of the phone ringing because it might be the call about their loved one being found dead of an overdose.
+They become desperate to save them but a clumsy attempts to enable, rescue, or protect the addict can cause existing rifts to deepen even further.

-While you as a family member might want to do everything in your power to prevent bad things from happening to your addicted loved one, very often the line is crossed between caring for the addict and trying to control their behavior.
+Being married to an addict, you likely want to do everything in your power to prevent bad things from happening to your addicted loved one, very often the line is crossed between caring for the addict and trying to control their behavior.
 Children with drug addict parents also face unique stresses and pressures.

-Codependency is very prevalent in families with drug abuse, as the behavior of one seems to have a profound influence on the behavior of other members in the family.
-It is important to realize that you didn’t cause your loved ones addiction, and you cannot cure it or control it.
+Codependency is very prevalent in families with drug abuse, as the behavior of one seems to have a profound influence on the behavior of other members of the family.
+It is important to realize that you didn’t cause your loved one’s addiction, and you cannot cure it or control it.
 If you don’t take care of yourself, you can easily spiral out of control with them.

 Here are some things to consider when you have an addicted family member